 However, such litigants should not think of the retainer of legal services as an all-or-nothing proposition.
 Ultimately, the client is charge of the retainer, and it is the client who decides how much or how little they need of a lawyer’s services.

 A retainer of legal services is not like an exclusive agency contract.
 At any point, a client is free to seek out another lawyer to get a second opinion on the first lawyer’s legal strategy, to instruct the lawyer to offer firm quotes, or to stop work on a matter that is getting out of hand.

-Because a full retainer lawyer has full carriage of a file, they can often get bogged down in attending to the necessary work needed to manage the complex procedural aspects of a case, but in the course of so doing, not be sufficiently attentive to the argumentative and evidentiary aspects of their client’s case.
+Because a full retainer lawyer has responsibility for all documents pertinent to the client’s case, they can often get bogged down in attending to the necessary work needed to manage the complex procedural aspects of a case, but in the course of so doing, not be sufficiently attentive to the argumentative and evidentiary aspects of their client’s case.
 As a result, the client may be saddled with the proverbial $200,000 file that contains arguments with no “meat on the bone.”